qaimkhaniarzan-hub/Aphelion/README.md

 -> Levels to docking, each with a higher level of difficulty -> Procedurally generating sattelites for infinite levels of docking -> An OST as background music
+# reason I made this:
+Chrome dino game is quite boring and I wanted to have some small lightweight to implement in browsers!
 Features I hope to implement in the future
 -> Building your own rocket
 -> Launching from Earth